kpunith8/Links-and-Tutorials/Java/Java-8.md

 	```

 - Let’s say we need to find all transactions of type grocery and return a list of transaction IDs sorted in decreasing order of transaction value.
-- In Java SE 7, we’d do that as shown.
+- In Java-7, we’d do that as shown.
 	```java
 	List<Transaction> groceryTransactions = new Arraylist<>();
 	for(Transaction t: transactions){